ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 If the grant request is in the _pending_ state, the [grant response](#response) MUST NOT contain access tokens or subject information, and MAY contain a new [interaction responses](#response-interact) to any interaction methods that have not been exhausted at the AS.

 For example, if the request has not yet been authorized by the RO, the AS could respond by telling the client instance to make another continuation request in the future.
-In this example, a new, unique access token has been issued for the call, which the client instance will use in its next continuation request.
+In the following non-normative example, a new, unique access token has been issued for the call, which the client instance will use in its next continuation request.